Skip to main content

 You must be married or divorced/separated by December 31st and documents fully submitted by April 1 if enrolled in Spring semester.
 We cannot process your change if you are not continuing to enroll in courses for the term.

 Decisions to update marital status are made on a case-by-case basis and are based on the documentation you provide.
 We advise that you still submit your FAFSA before the February 15 priority date.
-Once married or separated, we recommend making an appointment with the financial aid office to talk about options regarding your dependency status.
+Once married, separated, or divorced we recommend making an appointment with the Financial Aid Office to talk about options regarding your dependency status.

 Dependent Students Getting Married

 The FAFSA is a snapshot of your status on the day you submit it.
 Therefore, report your marital status as of the day you submit the FAFSA.
-This is significant if you are a dependent student and plan to be married.
+This is significant if you are a dependent student and plan to be married after the filing of the FAFSA but during the current award year.

 How to Change the Marital Status on your FAFSA

-After documents are reviewed, if it is confirmed that the change benefits you, you will receive an email that your FAFSA has been updated.
+After you have made the appropriate updates to your FAFSA application and after all documents are reviewed.
+You will receive an email that your FAFSA has been updated.
 Within 2-3 weeks you will then receive an updated financial aid offer.
 Please keep an eye on your email.
 We often have to reach out to students for additional information.

 Independent Student Marriage Change

 Updating a student’s marriage status for an independent student is not guaranteed.
-A financial aid counselor will work with the student to determine if an update will address an inequity or better reflect the applicant’s ability to pay.
-If you have already completed a FAFSA for the application, you are not required to update your FAFSA as it is a snapshot in time.
-For students who are getting married who are already considered independent, in most cases it will not benefit you to submit a marriage change.
+A Financial Aid Counselor will work with the student to determine if an update will address an inequity or better reflect the applicant’s ability to pay.
+If you have already completed a FAFSA, you are NOT required to update your FAFSA as it is a snapshot in time.

-Students who will still be considered independent, will be selected for verification.
+Students who are independent and have a change in their marital status from married to separation or divorced should set up an appointment with a Financial Aid Counselor to discuss potential inequities.
+During this meeting the Financial Counselor will determine what documentation you will need to proceed with the marital status change.
+Students who would still be considered independent, will be selected for verification.
 To verify the separation, Boise State may collect separation agreements, copies of utility bills and leases to show the student and their spouse are living separately, or other documentation as necessary.

 How to Change the Marital Status on your FAFSA

-After documents are reviewed, if it is confirmed that the change benefits you, you will receive an email that your FAFSA has been updated.
+After you have made the appropriate updates to your FAFSA application and after all documents are reviewed.
+You will receive an email that your FAFSA has been updated.
 Within 2-3 weeks you will then receive an updated financial aid offer.
 Please keep an eye on your email.
 We often have to reach out to students for additional information.

 Getting Married FAQ